 Frequently Asked Questions about Malaysia

 Potential expats will no doubt have many questions about moving to Malaysia.
-From finding employment to minimum salaries and travel requirements to language barriers, here are answers to some of the most frequently asked questions about expat life in Malaysia.
+From travel requirements to language barriers and working, here are answers to some of the most frequently asked questions about expat life in Malaysia.

 Do I need a passport to travel to the Sabah and Sarawak (Borneo) part of Malaysia?